CurtisBarogla/PHPCsrf/README.md

 $manager = new CsrfManagerImplementation();

-// will throw a CsrfTokenNotFoundException
+// will throw a InvalidCsrfTokenException
 $manager->generate(); // let's assume the generated token has for value Foo
 $manager->validate(new CsrfToken("Bar"));
 ~~~